 After peeling off the shells, prepare eggs with a favorite dish and serve.
 If you find the eggs did not boil well, keep them inside the kettle for 5 more minutes.
 It will definitely help you.

-Also Read: Most Popular Electric Kettles in India
+Also Read: Best Electric Kettles in India

 Precautions to boil eggs in Electric Kettle